ezsystems/commerce-documentation/docs/guide/search/search_faq.md

 ## Which Solr version is used?

-eZ Commerce is using the Solr recommended by eZ systems.
-You can follow the instruction from eZ or check chapter [Installation](../../getting_started/installation.md)
+eZ Commerce is using the Solr recommended by Ibexa.
+You can follow the instruction from eZ Platform or check chapter [Installation](../../getting_started/installation.md)

 If you are using econtent as a storage engine 2 additional cores in Solr are required.